 Primary Cutaneous Anaplastic Large Cell Lymphoma

 Primary cutaneous anaplastic large cell lymphoma is very different than systemic anaplastic large cell lymphoma, in terms of prognosis and management.
-If the disease is localized to a single lesion or single area, radiation therapy will leave about half of people in long-term remission.
+If the disease is confined to a single lesion or area, radiation therapy or surgical excision will result in complete remission in approximately 95 percent of patients.
 Radiation therapy (also called radiotherapy) uses high-energy x-rays to kill cancer cells and shrink tumors.
 Radiation is a most often localized, which means it only affects cancer cells in the treated area.

-If there are multiple lesions or relapsed disease in the skin, radiation can eradicate the skin lesions, but will not reduce the likelihood of new lesions developing in the future.
-Despite this tendency to relapse, as long as the relapses are confined to the skin, the long-term prognosis remains excellent.
+Although primary cutaneous ALCL tends to relapse in about 40 percent of cases, the long-term prognosis remains excellent as long as relapses are confined to the skin.
 At relapse, radiation, topical treatments, mild chemotherapies, biologic therapies, or excisions for small lesions can all be used successfully.

 For those with primary cutaneous anaplastic large cell lymphoma appearing in multiple sites on the body, systemic treatment is usually needed and may include: